 - Combination shears and multi cutters accommodate material changes, for example at crossings involving different materials.

-- Hydraulic power packs provide the energy needed for mobile shear and splitting tools—independent of carrier size.
+- Hydraulic power packs provide the energy needed for mobile shear and splitting tools – independent of carrier size.

 Handling obstacles: rock, concrete, and reinforcement along the route

 In the utility route, teams frequently encounter concrete remnants, old foundations, pile heads, manholes, duct banks, or bedrock.
 The choice of method affects safety, quality, and environmental emissions.
+Controlled, selective methods reduce over-excavation and keep the trench envelope compact, which benefits both stability and restoration quality.

 Rock and boulders in the trench

 Where blasting is not an option for legal or neighbor-related reasons, splitting techniques enable targeted reduction of the rock.
 After drilling to defined depths, splitting wedges or cylinders are applied to open the rock in a controlled manner.
 Block sizes can thus be tailored to haulage and subsequent backfilling.
 This approach is particularly useful in rock demolition and tunnel construction and in sensitive areas with vibration limits.
+Optimized drilling patterns and staged splitting minimize noise peaks and allow predictable progress, even close to existing services and structures.

 Concrete elements in the trench cross-section

 If the route intersects existing foundations, cover slabs, or old channels, concrete demolition shears are the method of choice for precise layer-by-layer removal.
 The selective approach supports accurate deconstruction to defined edges, for example at connection details.
 Reinforcement is cut cleanly with steel shears, facilitating source-separated haulage and recycling of materials.
+Pre-scoring or protective cuts at interfaces help preserve adjacent components and reduce rework at joints and terminations.

 Utility crossings and material changes

 At crossings of existing utilities, controlled, material-friendly opening is crucial.
 Combination shears or multi cutters allow quick switching between concrete, metal, and plastic components.
 This reduces rework and shortens intervention times in existing structures, which is relevant in concrete demolition and special demolition as well as during special operations under live traffic.
+Method statements and standby shutdown arrangements add resilience when working close to critical infrastructure.

 Subsoil, stability, and dewatering

 The stability of trench walls depends on soil type, moisture content, stratification, slope angle, and traffic loads.
 In cohesive soils, steeper walls may be temporarily stable, whereas non-cohesive sands ravel quickly.
 With groundwater or perched horizons, dewatering is required to construct the subgrade and bedding.
+Geotechnical input defines feasible stand-up times, permissible slope angles, and where shoring is mandatory.

 Shoring and side slopes